Vladivostok

-Vladivostok (/ˌvlædɪˈvɒstɒk/ VLAD-iv-OST-ok; Владивосток, /ru/) is the largest city and the administrative center of Primorsky Krai and the capital of the Far Eastern Federal District of Russia.
+Vladivostok (Note: /ˌvlædɪˈvɒstɒk/ vlad-ih-VOS-tok; Владивосток, /ru/) is the largest city and the administrative center of Primorsky Krai and the capital of the Far Eastern Federal District of Russia.
 It is located around the Golden Horn Bay on the Sea of Japan, covering an area of 331.16 km2, with a population of 603,519 residents as of 2021.
 Vladivostok is the second-largest city in the Far Eastern Federal District, as well as the Russian Far East, after Khabarovsk.
 It is located approximately 45 km from the China–Russia border and 134 km from the North Korea–Russia border.

 Vladivostok was historically part of Outer Manchuria.
 Shortly after the signing of the Treaty of Aigun between Qing China and the Russian Empire and affirmed by the Convention of Peking – from which it is also known as the Amur Annexation – the city was founded as a Russian military outpost on July 2, 1860.
 In 1872, the main Russian naval base on the Pacific Ocean was transferred to the city, stimulating its growth.
-In 1914 the city experienced rapid growth economically and ethnically diverse with population exceeding over 100,000 inhabitants with slightly less than half of the population being Russians.
+By 1914 the city had experienced rapid growth economically with a population exceeding over 100,000 ethnically diverse inhabitants of which slightly less than half of the population were Russians.
 During this time, large Asian communities developed in the city.
 The public life of the city flourished; many public associations were created, from charities to hobby groups.
-After the outbreak of the Russian Revolution in 1917, Vladivostok was occupied in 1918 by White Russian and Allied forces, the last of whom, from the Japanese Empire, were not withdrawn until 1922 as part of its wider intervention in Siberia; by that time the antirevolutionary White Army forces had collapsed.
-That same year, the Red Army occupied the city, absorbing the Far Eastern Republic into the Russian Soviet Federative Socialist Republic.
+After the outbreak of the Russian Revolution in 1917, Vladivostok was occupied in 1918 by White Russian and Allied forces, the last of whom, from the Japanese Empire, were not withdrawn until 1922 as its wider intervention in Siberia wound down alongside the collapse of the antirevolutionary White Army forces.
+The Red Army occupied the city that same year, absorbing the Far Eastern Republic into the Russian Soviet Federative Socialist Republic.

 Following the dissolution of the Soviet Union in 1991, the city became a part of the Russian Federation.
 Vladivostok remains the largest Russian port on the Pacific Ocean, and the chief cultural, economic, scientific, and tourism hub of the Russian Far East.
 As the terminus of the Trans-Siberian Railway, the city was visited by over three million tourists in 2017.
 The city is the administrative center of the Far Eastern Federal District, and is the home to the headquarters of the Pacific Fleet of the Russian Navy.
 Due to its geographical position in Asia combined with its Russian architecture, the city has been referred to as "Europe in the Far East".
 Many foreign consulates and businesses have offices in Vladivostok, and the city hosts the annual Eastern Economic Forum.
 With a yearly mean temperature of around 5 C, Vladivostok has a cold climate for its mid-latitude coastal setting.
 This is due to winds from the vast Eurasian landmass in winter and the cooling ocean temperatures.